lifei96/Airbnb-superhosts-crawler-with-data-analyzer/README.md

-# Airbnb-superhosts-crawler-with-data-parser
+# Airbnb-superhosts-crawler-with-data-analyzer
-The crawler crawls photos of Airbnb superhosts and the data parser uses Face++ api to analyse these photos to obtain information of these users.
+The crawler crawls photos of Airbnb superhosts and the data analyzer uses Face++ api to analyse these photos to obtain information of these users.

-Also, the data parser analyses geo information of Airbnb superhosts and draw it into charts and maps to analyse user behavior.
+Also, the data analyzer analyses geo information of Airbnb superhosts and draw it into charts and maps to analyse user behavior.